Quasi-isometric rigidity of three manifold groups: Introduction

 From the point of view of geometric group theory, one tries to understand the properties of a group by studying the different actions it admits on metric spaces.
 For the action of the group $G$ on the geodesic metric space $X$ to properly reflect the properties of $G$, we require that it is {\it geometric}: the group $G$ acts by isometries (the action is distance-preserving), properly discontinuously (for any compact subsets $K$ and $L$ of $X$, at most finitely many elements $g$ of $G$ will satisfy $g(K)\cap L \ne\emty$) and cocompactly (the orbit space $X/G$ is compact).
 By identifying $G$ with the orbit $Go$ of a point $o\in X$ and by pulling back the induced metric, we obtain a metric on $G$.
 Changing the orbit or the metric space $X$ gives rise to new metrics.
 Thus we get a metric structure on $G$ which is coarsely defined in the following sense.

 A {\em quasi-isometry} between metric spaces $X$ and $Y$ is a coarsely bi-Lipschitz coarsely surjective map $\vp:X\to Y$, i.e., there are constants $\la>1$ and $c>0$ such that: \bit \item (quasi-isometric embedding) for all $x,x'\in X$, the two inequalities hold and \item (quasi-surjectivity) the $c$-neighborhood of the image $f(X)$ covers $Y$. \eit This defines in fact an equivalence relation on (separable) metric spaces.
-The \v{S}varc-Milnor lemma asserts that there is only one geometric action of a group on a proper geodesic metric space up to quasi-isometry \cite[Prop.\,3.19]{ghys:delaharpe:groupes}: we equip $G$ with a reference metric induced by identifying $G$ with an orbit $G o$ under a geometric action on some proper geodesic space $Y$ (usually one takes its left action on one of its locally finite Cayley graphs).
+The \v{S}varc--Milnor lemma asserts that there is only one geometric action of a group on a proper geodesic metric space up to quasi-isometry \cite[Prop.\,3.19]{ghys:delaharpe:groupes}: we equip $G$ with a reference metric induced by identifying $G$ with an orbit $G o$ under a geometric action on some proper geodesic space $Y$ (usually one takes its left action on one of its locally finite Cayley graphs).

-{\bf \v{S}varc-Milnor Lemma.} {\it Let $X$ be a proper geodesic metric space.
+{\bf \v{S}varc--Milnor Lemma.} {\it Let $X$ be a proper geodesic metric space.
 Let $G$ act properly discontinuously and cocompactly on $X$ by isometries.
 Then $G$ is finitely generated and, for any $x_0\in X$, the map $g\mapsto g.\ x_0$ is a quasi-isometry.}

 Thus we have a coarsely well-defined metric on $G$, i.e., defined up to quasi-isometry, coming from its geometric actions.
-We are then naturally led to ask whether or not a property of a finitely generated group is invariant under quasi-isometries or, equivalently, whether or not a class of groups is {\it quasi-isometrically rigid}: a class of groups $\mathcal{C}$ is quasi-isometrically rigid if any group quasi-isometric to a group in $\mathcal{C}$ is in fact in $\mathcal{C}$.
+We are then naturally led to ask whether or not a property of a finitely generated group is invariant under quasi-isometries or, equivalently, whether or not a class of groups is {\it quasi-isometrically rigid}: a class of groups $\mathcal{C}$ is quasi-isometrically rigid if any group quasi-isometric to a group in $\mathcal{C}$ has a finite index subgroup in $\mathcal{C}$.

 Since the pioneering works of Stallings and Gromov, diverse classes of groups have been proved to be quasi-isometrically rigid.
 We should mention free groups \cite{stallings:yale}, nilpotent groups \cite{gromov:expanding}, Abelian groups \cite{gromov:expanding, bass:degree, guivarch:croissance, pansu:croissance,cornulier:tessera:valette:gafa07} and word hyperbolic groups.
 A more thorough overview of these results will be given in \textsection \ref{sec:qi 3mfds}.